 Lead in Drinking Water in Washtenaw County

-Sources of drinking water in our area - whether groundwater or surface water (larger municipal systems) - do not contain high levels of naturally occurring lead.
-However, lead can leach into water supplies through lead pipe and lead based solder.
-The use of these products has been phased out over time, so they are more likely to be present in homes built prior to 1986.
+Sources of drinking water in our area, whether groundwater or surface water, do not contain high levels of naturally occurring lead.
+However, lead can leach into water supplies through lead pipes and plumbing fixtures that contain lead.
+The use of these products has been phased out over time.
+Lead pipes were often used in homes built before 1988, and lead components were used in some plumbing fixtures until 2014.

 Tips to Reduce Lead in Drinking Water